-Baffled by Bruises?
-When to Get Them Checked Out
+Do You Bruise Easily?
+When to Get It Checked Out

 Bruises are often caused by a simple accident.
 But sometimes medication, a vitamin deficiency or a blood disorder is to blame.
 Here’s what you need to know.

 You’re undressing or showering and discover a bruise on your leg or arm.
 Baffled, you wonder: “Where did that come from?
 I don’t remember bumping into anything.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You may never pinpoint the source.
 The bruise eventually disappears, along with your concern.
 But bruising shouldn’t always be dismissed so easily, says hematologist Dana Angelini, MD.

 “It’s common to bump into things, not remember, and see small bruises on your legs or arms,” she says.
 “However, unprovoked bruises on your torso, back or face are unusual.
 And that’s a reason to get them checked out.”